mxguardian/Email-Address-Classify/tools/README.md

 - calc\_threshold

-    Calculates the best threshold by calling `test` repeatedly until the best value is found
+    Calculates the best threshold by calling `test` repeatedly until accuracy is maximized.

 - is\_random &lt;string> \[&lt;threshold>\]